mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

     This class stores an empirical covariance matrix between the signal and time delayed signal that can be updated incrementally.

+**MultipleCovarianceMatrices**
+    Container class for multiple covariance matrices to easily execute operations on all matrices at the same time.

 **dig_node(node)**
     Crawl recursively an MDP ``Node`` looking for arrays.
     Return (dictionary, string), where the dictionary is: